Response to epidemics in humanitarian crises: surveillance, investigation and control

 Once a signal has been detected, its validity must be proactively assessed

-The process of signal verification is fundamental in the response to epidemics.
-It is what allows "filtering out" false signals.
-These can be produced by calculation errors, data artifacts, warnings based on false rumors, or repeated warnings, among other causes.
+The process of signal verification is fundamental in epidemic response.
+It is what allows false signals to be "filtered out."
+These can arise from calculation errors, data artefacts, alerts based on false rumours, or repeated alerts, among other causes (WHO, 2023d)World Health Organization.
+(2023).
+Early warning alert and response (EWAR) in emergencies: An operational guide.
+World Health Organization. https://www.who.int/publications/i/item/9789240063587.

 For example, a signal may come in the form of a phone call from a nurse at a remote health post.
 In this hypothetical call, she reports that this morning several users of the post told her that a neighbor's house had a child with a rare paralysis.
 Hearing that the child could not move his limbs on one side, the nurse thought of a possible case of polio.